Do you have a metal porch roof or asphalt?

 It seems that the standing seam roof salesperson also convinces the homeowner to add matching gutters.
 Never match the gutters to the roof.
 This is a major mistake!
 See my article on historic gutters to better understand gutter color and how it effects the appearance of a house.

-Although this roof is not painted it does have a more appealing appearance for its simplicity allows the roof to blend in letting the other more important features of the porch and house stand out more.
+Although the roof above is not painted it does have a more appealing appearance for its simplicity allows the roof to blend in letting the other more important features of the porch and house stand out more.

 There are a quite few options when choosing a standing seam roof.
 The information I have here is to make you aware of porch roof aesthetics.
 There is a lot to know such as the type of metal and if you have the option to paint the roof if you later want a change.